 - Your discipline (or lack of) around alcohol influences them

-- High Self Esteem helps them resist peer pressure
+- Higher self-esteem helps them resist peer pressure

 - Talk ‘with’ not ‘at’ them about the danger of underage drinking

-- Give them some good reasons not to drink (cost/put’s on weight etc)
+- Give them some good reasons not to drink (cost/not healthy etc)

 - Brainstorm difficult situations with them